gorzech/gorzech.github.io/cv.markdown

 `2022` **Member of the Young Scientists Editorial Board of the International Journal of Mechanical System Dynamics.**

-`2022` **Co-organizer of the special issue on \textquotedblleft Bid-data techniques in Multibody Dynamics\textquotedblright{**in Journal of Multibody Systems Dynamics.}
+`2022` **Co-organizer of the special issue on “Bid-data techniques in Multibody Dynamics”{**in Journal of Multibody Systems Dynamics.}

 `2019` **Co-organizer of the Symposium on Flexible Multibody Dynamics within the ASME International Conference on Multibody Systems, Nonlinear Dynamics, and Control.**